 - 1.5kg/3.3lb pork shoulder

 - 1 tsp freshly ground black pepper

-- Remove the layer of fat that is on top of the pork shoulder using a sharp knife.
+- Carefully remove the layer of skin and fat that is on top of the pork shoulder using a sharp knife.

-- Sprinkle the pork with the paprika and black pepper and rub in on all sides.
+- Sprinkle the pork with the paprika, salt, and black pepper, and rub in on all sides.

 - Place the pork into a bowl and add the tomato paste, chilli sauce, crushed pineapple and juice, light soy sauce, teriyaki sauce, sugar, garlic and ginger.
-Mix everything together well with your hands and leave to marinade for a few hours, or overnight if you can.
+Mix everything together well with your hands and leave to marinade for a minimum 2 hours.
+12 hours, or overnight would be best!

 - When you are ready to cook the pork, (bearing in mind this takes a minimum of 8 hours in the slow cooker!), turn your slow cooker onto high and add the onion and carrot to support the pork.
-Take the pork out of the marinade and place into the slow cooker on top of the vegetables, and the pour over the sauce.
+Add the pork and all the marinade.
 After 1 hour, turn the slow cooker down to low and leave for at least 8 hours.
-Up to 12 hours isn't going to hurt it!
+Up to 12-18 hours isn't going to hurt it!

 - When ready to serve, gently pull the pork into strips with a couple of forks.